-His production company got financing, he hired his “Great Escape/Magnificent Seven” director, John Sturges, hired a cadre of drivers and rounded up cars and went to LeMans, to film the 1970 24 Hours of LeMans race.
+His production company got financing, he hired his “Great Escape/Magnificent Seven” director, John Sturges, recruited a cadre of drivers and rounded up cars and went to LeMans to film the 1970 24 Hours of LeMans race.
 But they went without a script.

 The resulting movie was a glorious, documentary-like muddle, and not the final word on racing films, or even the best racing movie of the era.
 James Garner and John Frankenheimer’s “Grand Prix” was better.
 And McQueen was never the same after the debacle — his power in Hollywood diminished, his fervor for the sport nearly gone.

 “Steve McQueen: The Man & LeMans,” revisits the project and the iconic star behind it, and makes for a revealing and thoroughly entertaining peek into Hollywood history.
 Using audio taped interviews, including some from the last months of McQueen’s life — he died of cancer in 1980 — archival interviews and fresh conversations with those who were there, as well as “lost” footage from the one million feet of film McQueen & Co. shot at LeMans, veteran car-racing filmmakers Gabriel Clarke and John McKenna dissect a fascinating failure that stands tall, decades later, as a moment captured in time.

 “I just wanted to get it down on film,” McQueen said at the time, “what I thought it was all about.”